 How We Work

 We work as fractional AI leadership and hands-on builders.
 The work usually starts with a real workflow, a leader who wants momentum, and a team that needs a practical way to turn AI interest into capability they can operate.
+The key design question is where the implementation line should sit.

 The Operating Model